1. What Investment Law in New York Actually Covers

 The Core Legal Framework Governing Investment Activity

-Under New York investment law, investment activity is shaped by a layered system of federal statutes, including the Investment Company Act of 1940 and the Investment Advisers Act of 1940, alongside New York-specific regulations enforced by the New York Department of Financial Services (NYDFS).
+Under New York investment law, investment activity is shaped by a layered system of federal statutes, including the Investment Company Act of 1940 and the Investment Advisers Act of 1940, as well as state laws such as the Martin Act.
 For most investment funds operating in New York, this means at least two layers of regulatory oversight apply simultaneously.
-The Securities Exchange Act also governs disclosures and anti-fraud obligations that affect every registered fund regardless of size.
-Collectively, these frameworks define the legal perimeter within which investment activity must occur, and straying outside that perimeter — even unintentionally — can trigger enforcement consequences that are difficult to reverse.
+The Securities Exchange Act establishes disclosure and anti-fraud obligations that apply across a range of registered market participants.
+Collectively, these frameworks define the legal perimeter within which investment activity may occur, and straying outside that perimeter — even unintentionally — can trigger enforcement consequences that are difficult to reverse.

 An investment trust is one of the most established vehicles operating within the scope of New York investment law.
 In this structure, capital contributed by multiple investors is placed under the management of a professional trustee, who is legally obligated to act in the best interests of the beneficial owners.
-New York courts have consistently interpreted trustee obligations strictly, holding fund managers to a fiduciary standard that requires undivided loyalty, prudent asset management, and full transparency in all dealings.
 New York's Estates, Powers and Trusts Law (EPTL) provides specific statutory guidance that supplements common law fiduciary principles and shapes how trust agreements must be drafted to be enforceable.

 2. Establishing a Fund under New York Investment Law